flairNLP/transformer-ranker/examples/02-sequence-labeling.md

 language_models = prepare_popular_models('base')
 ```

-Or use a custom list.
-It's a good idea to try models pretrained on different data or with different pretraining tasks.
+Or try using a custom list.
+We recommend adding models trained on different data or with different pretraining tasks.

 ```python3